LLhy1344/MEG-YOLO/README.md

 ---

-## Dataset
+## Availability of data and materials

-The internal dataset was retrospectively collected from the People's Hospital of Xinjiang Uygur Autonomous Region between January 2024 and December 2024.
+The datasets used or analyzed during the current study are available from the corresponding author on reasonable request.